 Heritage learners who wish to speak Korean more correctly

 Those who previously studied the language and wish to review and brush-up

 Anyone wanting to improve their Korean language ability

 About the Author: Soohee Kim received her Ph.D. in Linguistics from the University of Washington, where she taught Korean language, culture and linguistics for 17 years.
-She is interested in the role of grammatical knowledge in language acquisition and the maintenance and revival of heritage language skills.
-She continues to study many languages, including Quechua, Tagalog, Japanese, Chinese, Russian, Polish, Tibetan, Urdu, Hebrew, Latin and Sanskrit.
+She enjoys learning new languages, some of which include Lushootseed and Italian.
 She is the author of Korean Flash Cards and the lead author of the Korean textbooks You Speak Korean! and Easy Korean.